tontinton/dbeel/README.md

 It's not production ready at all, but that doesn't mean there is no value in the project.
 If you ever wanted to read database code without getting overwhelmed by massive amounts of code, dbeel is for you.

+You can try it out by running `cargo install dbeel`.

 ## Traits
 * Documents + API in [msgpack](https://msgpack.org) format
 * [LSM Tree](https://en.wikipedia.org/wiki/Log-structured_merge-tree)